Dragon’s Breath Pepper

 Dragon’s Breath flavor is described as having a hint of fruitiness followed by a title-wave of heat that keeps on building.

-Mike Smith reports that the origin of the Dragon’s Breath pepper came from plants from a fellow farmer, Neal Price in Nottinghamshire, UK.
+Mike Smith, the creator, reports that the origin of the Dragon’s Breath pepper came from plants from a fellow farmer, Neal Price in Nottinghamshire, UK.
 It is thought to be a variation of the Infinity Pepper.